SilenceOverflow/Awesome-SLAM/README.md

 # Awesome-SLAM
-Resources and Resource Collections of SLAM
+A curated list of SLAM resources

+#### Stay Tuned for Constant Updates

-> Last updated: July 6th, 2018.
+> Last updated: Mar.
+29th,  2019.

-The page is maintained by [Youjie Xia](https://github.com/YoujieXia), [Jiatian Wu](https://github.com/JiatianWu), [Chi Liu](https://github.com/AmosLewis) and [Jimuyang Zhang](https://github.com/Jimuyangz).
-And this repo would keep constantly updated.
+The repo is maintained by [Youjie Xia](https://github.com/YoujieXia).
+The repo mainly summuries the awesome repositories relevant to SLAM/VO on GitHub, including those on the PC end, the mobile end and some learner-friendly tutorials.

+Regrading awesome SLAM papers, please refer to [**Awesome-SLAM-Papers**](https://github.com/YoujieXia/Awesome-SLAM-Papers).

+If you want to know more about dependencies/packages of SLAM systems, please refer to [Installing Dependencies on Ubuntu 16.04 LTS towards SLAM Projects (Updating)](https://youjiexia.github.io/2018/03/10/Installing-Dependencies-on-Ubuntu-towards-SLAM-Projects/).

 If you think this repo is useful, please ***watch***, ***star*** or ***fork*** it!

 Welcome to contribute to this repo, if you are interested in SLAM!
-Feel free to contact us.
+Feel free to creat a pull request or contact me.

-The blog mainly summuries the awesome repositories relevant to SLAM/VO on GitHub, including those on the PC end, the mobile end and some learner-friendly tutorials.
-If you want to know more about dependencies/packages of SLAM systems, please refer to [Installing Dependencies on Ubuntu 16.04 LTS towards SLAM Projects (Updating)](https://youjiexia.github.io/2018/03/10/Installing-Dependencies-on-Ubuntu-towards-SLAM-Projects/).

 >